Record Of Davokar

 Flaming

 Mystical abilities, alchemical substances, or magic items do not cause ongoing fire damage.
-Instead, fire damage negates 2 points of armor when calculating damage, provided fire is the sole damage type.
-When combined with other damage types, such as Flaming Effect or Elemental Essence applied to a weapon, the armor negation does not apply.
+Instead, fire damage negates 2 points of armor when calculating damage, provided that fire is the sole damage type.
+When combined with other damage types, such as Flaming Quality or Elemental Essence applied to a weapon, the armor negation does not apply.
 In this case it is just bonus damage.

 Acid